daveswartz/mateinone/README.md

 Mate in one ♔
 =============

-Scala chess move generation and validation.
+Scala chess move generation and validation library.

-The project is in a primordial state.
-Pieces are placed on a board and moves can be generated and validated according to the rules of chess.

 Getting Started ♕
 -----------------